 - hire employees who possess appropriate technical knowledge (with supplied documents proving it) concerning public key infrastructure, information security techniques and devices, and security auditing, - be a registered, well-known and respected organization or society, - licensed by WebTrust,

-An internal audit is carried out by designated unit, operating within Asseco Data Systems S.A. structure.
+An internal audit is conducted by a designated unit operating within Asseco Data Systems S.A. structure.

 8.3 Assessor's Relationship to Assessed Entity